aredn/documentation/arednGettingStarted/advanced_config.rst

 Authorized SSH Keys
   Uploading ssh keys allows computers to connect to a node via ssh without having to know the password.
 The ssh keys are generated on your computer using built-in utilities or the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ program's *Key Generator*.
 Once you have the key files on your computer, you can upload its *public* key to your AREDN |trade| node.
 If you want to remove an installed key, select it and click the *Remove* button.

+  .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process in detail.

 Support Data
   There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN |trade| forum in order to get help with a problem.
 Click *Download Support Data* to save a compressed archive file to your local computer.